All members vote for all positions!

 Candidate Forum Video

 OPALCO sent the candidates a list of questions meant to draw out their understanding of and opinions on the major energy shift that has begun in the region (and the nation).
-Read up on the candidates responses and their bios below.
+Read up on the responses and bios below.
+Coming Soon.

 Important Dates to Remember